Arnold1818/IoT-based-Velocity-Detection-System-2.0/README.md

 # 🚅 IoT-Based Velocity Detection and Data Transmission System

-An affordable and scalable IoT solution to detect and transmit the velocity of moving objects such as trains or vehicles.
-This system leverages Arduino Uno, IR sensors, LCD display, and GSM module to prevent accidents in railway and traffic environments.
+An affordable and scalable IoT solution to detect and transmit the velocity of trains.
+This system leverages Arduino Uno, IR sensors, LCD display, and GSM module to prevent accidents in railway system.

 ---

 ## 📌 Problem Statement

-Traditional systems for monitoring vehicle or train speed are either manual or based on costly technologies like RADAR or LIDAR.
+Traditional systems for monitoring train speed are either manual or based on costly technologies like RADAR or LIDAR.
 These systems:
 - Lack real-time data transmission.
 - Are expensive to deploy widely.
 - Often exclude IoT integration.

 This project addresses these challenges by developing a **low-cost, IoT-enabled velocity detection and GSM-based data transmission system**.

+This project uses peer-to-peer network for data transmission without relying on cloud services or any centralized system.
 ---

 ## 🎯 Objectives